dundonite/Physics-Lab-2125-15921/README.md

 ## Building Reports

-This project uses Jupyter Notebooks and Mercury to render basic lab reports.
+This project uses Jupyter and Mercury to render basic lab reports.
+Install them as you see fit and run them from the base directory.

-Install Jupyter lab and Mercury with Python pip

 The most recent lab should serve as the working example, others may not work as expected.

-Mercury is used to serve the reports, and the mercury library is used for user inputs.
-You can run the notebook locally or use the server linked above.

-TODO:
+## Backlog

 - [x] Move to [Mercury](https://runmercury.com/) so that people can type in data and print a lab report without manipulating source data files.
 - [ ] SSL on port 443